About the Longshore & Harbor Workers' Compensation Act

 Seeking Compensation as an Injured Longshore Worker

 If you were injured while working as a longshoreman, you may be entitled to compensation in various ways.
-You may be able to file a claim under the Longshore and Harbor Workers’ Compensation Act, which provides benefits regardless of who was at fault in the accident.
-Maritime and personal injury laws may also apply to your case, which would help you pursue financial compensation for economic and non-economic damages for longshore injuries caused by negligence, intentional misconduct, or defective products/equipment.
+You may be able to file a claim under the Longshore and Harbor Workers' Compensation Act, which provides benefits regardless of who was at fault in the accident.
+Maritime and personal injury laws may also apply to your circumstances, which would help you pursue financial compensation for economic and non-economic damages for longshore injuries caused by negligence, intentional misconduct, or defective products/equipment.
 The right approach will maximize your recovery and help you begin to rebuild your life.
+Understanding your rights and options can have a profound impact.

 Arnold & Itkin's maritime attorneys are leaders in the field.
 We've recovered billions for our clients and hold record-setting verdicts and settlements for maritime employees.